Born 1974 in Avignon, France. Lives and works between New York, USA and Rochefort-du-Guard, France.

 Over the past decade, Coco has developed a personal mode of working that merges the roles of artist, curator and performer.
 In 2008, she founded her Legacy Fatale performance art project, built on notions of ancient mysticism and punk female leadership.
 And in 2014, she developed her curatorial eponym, Milk and Night producing feminist exhibition concepts while building her community.

-Her work has been exhibited and performed internationally including at The Queens Museum (NY), the Berkeley Museum (CA), Brooklyn Academy of Music (NYC), Yukiko Kawase Galerie (France), Manchester Art Gallery (United Kingdom), Armory Show (NYC), Miami Art Basel (FL), Mary Ryan Gallery (NYC), The Whitney Museum of American Art (NYC), Spring/Break Art Show (NY), Select Fair (Miami, FL) and Deitch Projects (NYC).
+Her work has been exhibited and performed widely including at The Queens Museum (NY), Czech Center (NYC), Brooklyn Academy of Music (NYC), Manchester Art Gallery (United Kingdom), Armory Show (NYC), Miami Art Basel (FL), Berkeley Museum (CA), Spring/Break Art Show (NY), Catinca Tabacaru Gallery (NYC), Mary Ryan Gallery (NYC), Yukiko Kawase Galerie (France), The Untitled Space and Deitch Projects (NYC).

 Coco Dolle was an artist-in-residence at Grace Exhibition Space Brooklyn (2016-2017), Alexandra Arts Manchester Foundation UK (2016), Gallery Sensei NYC (2014-2015).
 Her “Legacy Fatale” performance project is an annual resident opening the season of the Rosekill Performance Art Estate, NY since 2016.

 Her work has been featured in numerous publications including Forbes Magazine, ArtForum, ArtNews, Creators Project, Vice Magazine, The New York Times, Time Out New York, Steidz Magazine, Brooklyn Rail, NY Observer and Purple Magazine.